Harsh Light of Day

 The above stats replace the generic ‘wolf’ stats in VtR.
-Animals for a ‘fight form’ must be a mammalian scavenger or predator of size 4 to 7 that the vampire has seen before (a picture is fine), and be reasonable for the type of form desired (a bear for Tank, a cougar for Swift, a wolf for Versatile, etc.).
+Animals for a ‘fight form’ must be a mammalian or reptilian scavenger or predator of size 4 to 7 that the vampire has seen before (a picture is fine), and be reasonable for the type of form desired (a bear for Tank, a cougar for Swift, a wolf for Versatile, etc.).
 Note that attacks listed in the profiles are considered mundane weapons, and thus will do only Bashing damage to vampires.
 However, a user can spend an additional Vitae to activate Claws of the Wild while in animal form to have their attacks do Lethal to Kindred and gain the Armor/Durability bypass (but the weapon profile stays the same as their current form).
 Keep in mind that doing this makes it obvious that the animal is unnatural.
 The Fighting Finesse merit can be applied to the natural attacks of a Versatile or Striker form, but not a Tank form.
 If all three versions of this form have already been purchased once, but a Kindred wishes to still buy additional animal shapes, the cost drops to 1 xp per form (each new animal will be assigned one of the three types).

 Coils of the Dragon: The XP scaling for Coils has been changed.
 Instead of 7 x new rating equal to the number of Coils you have total, the XP cost now counts each type of Coil as a separate Discipline.
 So, under the base rules if you had Coil of the Blood 2 and wanted to buy Coil of the Beast 1, it would cost you 21 xp.
 Under the modification, the first level of Coil of the Beast would cost you only 7xp, no matter how many levels of Banes or Blood you have, just as if you were buying a brand new out-of-clan Discipline at level one.